Non-Contradiction/JuliaCall/paper/paper.md

 `R` is a widely used software and computing environment for statistics, which provides a variety of statistical techniques and packages [@R].
-There are many `R` packages which are interfaces to other computer languages to bring new functionalities to `R` or to accelerate computations, such as  `Rcpp` [@Rcpp] and `V8` [@V8].
+Many `R` packages provide interfaces to other computer languages to bring new functionalities to `R` or to accelerate computations, such as  `Rcpp` [@Rcpp] and `V8` [@V8].
-The package `JuliaCall` provides an `R` interface to `Julia`, which is a computer language for high-performance technique computing [@bezanson2017julia].
+The package `JuliaCall` provides an `R` interface to `Julia`, which is a computer language for high-performance scientific computing [@bezanson2017julia].
 `JuliaCall` embeds `Julia` in `R`, and provides functions to evaluate `Julia` commands, to call `Julia` functions, to transmit data objects between `R` and `Julia`, and so on.